nthpyrodev/discord-nuke-bot/README.md

 # Discord Nuke Bot

 This README provides detailed instructions on setting up and configuring the Discord Nuke Bot, including how to host it on bot-hosting.net, its dependencies, and configuration settings.
+The disclaimer can be found at the end.